iris-GmbH/meta-cyclonedx/README.md

 - **License compliance**: Include all components regardless of scope
 - **Supply chain tracking**: Include all components regardless of scope

-### Component Scopes

-Component scopes are enabled by default.
+Component scopes are enabled by default and available in both CycloneDX 1.4 and 1.6 specifications.
 If you need to disable them (e.g., for compatibility with certain SBOM profiles or tools):

 ```sh
 CYCLONEDX_ADD_COMPONENT_SCOPES = "0"
 ```

-Component scopes are available in both CycloneDX 1.4 and 1.6 specifications.

 ### Vulnerability Analysis Timestamps